Financial-Times/dotcom-page-kit/packages/dotcom-build-webpack-config/README.md

 # @financial-times/dotcom-build-webpack-config

-This package generates a [Webpack](https://webpack.org) configuration for apps to use to build client-side assets to Page Kit conventions.
+This package exports a Webpack plugin to configure it with the ability to build client-side assets to Page Kit conventions.

 ## Getting started